Clifford Carter

 Clifford Carter (born August 10, 1952) is an American keyboardist, musical director, composer and arranger.
-He has sometimes been credited as "Cliff Carter".

 Carter is known for his performances with such artists as James Taylor, Bruce Springsteen, Paul Simon, Rosanne Cash, Michael Franks, Art Garfunkel, Cyndi Lauper, Idina Menzel, Patti Scialfa, Shunzo Ohno, Linda Ronstadt, Susana Raya, Herbie Mann and as a member of the groups Elements, Grace Pool, and the 24th Street Band.

-In 1993 he released a solo album, Walkin' into the Sun, which featured nine of his own compositions.
-The album is a combination of vocal and instrumental music.
+In 1993, he released a solo album, Walkin' into the Sun, which featured nine of his own compositions.
+The album is a combination of instrumental and vocally-driven music.

-In 2010, Clifford Carter was a featured pianist at Carnegie Hall, performing 'Too Hot To Handel' with the Baltimore Symphony Orchestra, conducted by Marin Alsop.
+In 2010, Carter was a featured pianist at Carnegie Hall, performing 'Too Hot To Handel' with the Baltimore Symphony Orchestra, conducted by Marin Alsop.